 When the Olympic athlete is approaching the final moments of her performance and ready to grasp that glorious medal, she is unaware of the screaming crowd.

-She is not thinking about the dispute she had with her colleague the week prior.
+She is not thinking about the dispute she had with her colleague last week.
 She is not pondering over that e-mail that she has not yet responded to, nor is she attempting to conclude how winning this event could impact her career.

 The connection between her mind and body is very subtle.
 Any distraction; any uncertain thought; any emotionally stimulated reaction could cause the communication between her mental and physical to be disrupted.